 I’ve been in the BD5 area for over 45 years.
 When I came to Bradford I could not speak English, so before I went into mainstream education I went to a school on Mill Lane for people who couldn’t speak English who came from overseas.
 I spent a few years there developing my Yorkshire accent!

 After Mill Lane, I went to Priestman and Buttershaw schools.
 I also joined the Boy’s Brigade (I did start with the local cub scouts, but they didn’t do football!).
 I was with the Boy’s Brigade for five years and as a kid this was a great place to meet others from different communities.
 This was in the 1980’s so it wasn’t as mixed or open as we are now.

 I learnt a lot at the Boy’s Brigade about the importance and value of local communities.
 It was a great meeting place and a lot of the people I met still live in the area.
 We used all the local facilities such as the swimming baths at Wibsey and the Parkside Community Centre with the five-a-side pitches, which are still open today.

 I’ve been very fortunate in the last 15 years to see what has changed in BD5

 When we initially came to live in BD5 it was a really rundown area and I’ve been very fortunate in the last 15 years to see what has changed.

-When I left school, I trained as a fabrication engineer with sheet metal work and, at one point, I also used to work for the council doing technical drawings.
+When I left school, I trained as a fabrication engineer with sheet metal work, and at one point I worked for the council doing technical drawings.
 At the same time I ran market stalls at Cannon Mills, selling everything from food to household items for 50p, way before the pound shops we see today.
 This taught me a lot about dealing with customers; getting to know what they wanted and trying to deliver it.
 I learnt these customer service skills not through training but the hard way, actually standing there trying to sell them something.